 Previously known as the Singapore History Museum, the National Museum of Singapore is the largest local museum.
 It comprises two main galleries: the Singapore History Gallery, which traces the history of Singapore from its beginnings in the 14th century to the present day, and the Singapore Living Galleries, which focus on four themes: food, fashion, film and photography.
 From now till March 29, check out An Old New World, an exhibition that tells lesser-known stories of Singapore's history 200 years before the arrival of Sir Stamford Raffles as part of the Singapore Bicentennial commemoration.

 Fusing art and science, the 21 gallery spaces here have hosted some of the most famous exhibitions in the world.
-Like those that feature the sets, costumes and props from blockbuster films such as Titanic and the Harry Potter franchise.
-And its current permanent exhibition, Future World, is a mind-bender: designed by Japanese arts collective teamLab, the show takes visitors on an interactive journey of lights, digital art and magic.
+We're talking about those that feature the sets, costumes and props from blockbuster films such as Titanic and the Harry Potter franchise.
+Its current permanent exhibition, Future World, is a mind-bender: designed by Japanese arts collective teamLab, the show takes visitors on an interactive journey of lights, digital art and magic.